Teradata/developer-resources/docs/install-ai-unlimited/install-manager-AWS/prod-aws-prerequisites.md

 - [ai-unlimited-workspaces.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-workspaces.json): Includes permissions to create engine instances, and grants AI Unlimited permissions to create a cluster-specific role and policies.

 - [ai-unlimited-without-iam-role-permissions.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-workspaces-without-iam-role-permissions.json): Includes permissions to create engine instances, but not those needed for AI Unlimited to create cluster-specific roles and policies.
-Use this, and **ai-unlimited-engine.jason**, if your AWS account has restrictions that won't allow AI Unlimited to create roles and policies.
+Use this, and **ai-unlimited-engine.json**, if your AWS account has restrictions that won't allow AI Unlimited to create roles and policies.

 - [ai-unlimited-engine.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-engine.json): Allows AI Unlimited to pass the role to the cluster each time the engine is deployed.
 Use this with **ai-unlimited-without-iam-role-permissions.json**.
 Modify the policy with your your account details.